Documentation

 • Creating a release commit and a release tag.

-• Sending the performed changes to the app's repository.
+• Sending the performed changes to the app repository.

-Notice that releasing a new app version does not make it available to end-users, nor does it automatically update the app on accounts that have it installed.
-To do so, you must finish the entire process of making your new app version publicly available.
+Please note that releasing a new app version does not make it available to end-users or automatically update the app on accounts that have it installed.
+To do so, you must finish the entire process of making your new app version public.

-If you are releasing an app on the App Store, make sure that you’ve covered VTEX guidelines before proceeding any further.
+If you are releasing an app in the App Store, make sure that you have covered the VTEX guidelines before proceeding.

-1. Open the terminal and log in to the account responsible for the app development, i.e., the account specified as the app's vendor in the manifest.json file.
+1. Open the terminal and log in to the account responsible for the app development, i.e., the account specified as the app vendor in the manifest.json file.

-3. According to your scenario, run one of the following commands to release your new app version:
+3. Depending on the scenario (check SemVer best practices), run one of the following commands to release your new app version:

 • vtex release minor stable - Releases a minor stable version.